-Even worse, since about 2011 the depression episodes starting lasting about 2-3 months with only about a week or so before the next depression episode started.
-Basically, the last 5 years have been pretty awful – every part of my life that I managed to put back together since 1997 slowly and completely unraveled in a sort of ongoing horror story that I just couldn’t stop or change.
+Then, from about 2011 the depression episodes starting lasting about 2-3 months with only about a week or so before the next depression episode started.
+From 2011 to 2017 things were pretty awful – every part of my life that I managed to put back together since 1997 slowly and completely unraveled in a sort of ongoing horror story that I just couldn’t stop or change.

 Back in 1997 / 1998 I thought it would be hopeless to try to plan a career, or organise my life.
 Thankfully, that turned out not to be true and I was able to set new goals for myself.
-These were no less ambitious than my original ones, but they were different and it was quite a wrench to change directions.
+Those weren’t any less ambitious than my original ones, but they were different and it was quite a wrench to change directions.

 Over the years, I’ve made peace with myself and I am no longer consumed with guilt over my failures.
 I still get anxious about many things, but the anxiety is down from an intolerable level to a manageable level.
 I’ve developed an easygoing attitude to life and I am happy with myself most of the time.
-My self confidence has mostly recovered, though it comes and goes with depression episodes.
-In spite of the many setbacks I have had and will have, I refuse to lower my ambitions.
-My life is going to be great.
-My life is great.
+My self confidence, which took quite a beating during my forties, is slowly recovering.
+In spite of the many setbacks I’ve had and will have, I refuse to lower my ambitions.
+My life has been pretty darned good.
+The rest of my life is going to be great.

 I’m very open about being manic depressive.
 All my friends and family know I’m manic depressive so they aren’t surprised by my behaviour any more.
 My mood swings are just one of those things they know about me, just as they know that I am a pretty good cyclist.
 To them, my being bipolar is nothing special.